Declined for Life Insurance – What To Do Now? 2023 Update

-While being declined for life insurance is never a good experience, it is not the dead-end when it comes to securing financial protection for your family.
+While being declined for life insurance is never a good experience, it is not a dead end when securing financial protection for your family.

 If you had been “rated” or “declined” for coverage in the past, it doesn’t mean that you have to live without life insurance in the future.
 It just means that you probably have applied to the wrong company.

-Life insurance companies use underwriting to determine how much your premium will be but also if you will qualify for coverage.
-You see, every life insurance company has different underwriting guidelines for every health condition.
-Just because Company “A” has declined you, doesn’t mean the next company won’t approve your application.
+Life insurance companies use underwriting to determine how much your premium will be and also if you will qualify for coverage.
+Every life insurance company has different underwriting guidelines for every health condition.
+Because Company “A” has declined, you don’t mean the next company won’t approve your application.

-The biggest misconception for those who have been declined for life insurance in the past is that there are no other options for them.
+The biggest misconception for those who have declined life insurance in the past is that there are no other options for them.

 The good news is that you can still get life insurance even with a past declined life insurance application.

-In this article, we will discuss some of the reasons why an insurance provider rejects an applicant, and what you can do to get coverage.
+This article will discuss why an insurance provider rejects an applicant and what you can do to get coverage.

-After your life insurance application has gone through the life insurance companies underwriting process, the life insurance company will decide on your approval in 1 of 4 ways:
+After your life insurance application has gone through the life insurance company underwriting process, the life insurance company will decide on your approval in 1 of 4 ways:

 - Approved as applied – this is the best application outcome.
 Your application is approved at the same amount of premium you were initially quoted.

-- Approved other than applied – you are approved for coverage but at a rate which is different than what you applied for.
+- Approved other than applied – you are approved for coverage but at a different rate from what you applied for.
 The rate or premium amount could be better, but it is usually worse than expected.
-You will need to approve the new premium amount before they will finally issue the policy.
+You will need to approve the new premium amount before they finally issue the policy.

-- Postponed – this typically happens if a disease diagnosis or treatment is very recent, and the insurer is not willing to gamble on a medical issue reoccurring.
-Most insurance companies will tell you to apply again in 6 months to 5 years after treatment.
-If your application is postponed expect to get detailed information on how to get coverage in the future.
+- Postponed – typically happens if a disease diagnosis or treatment is very recent, and the insurer is unwilling to gamble on a medical issue reoccurring.
+Most insurance companies will tell you to apply again 6 months to 5 years after treatment.
+If your application is postponed, expect to get detailed information on how to get coverage in the future.

 - Declined – this is the worst outcome.
-The insurance provider you applied for isn’t willing to give you any coverage at all.
-Read on to know the reasons why life insurance companies will decline your application.
+The insurance provider you applied for isn’t willing to give you any coverage.
+Read on to know why life insurance companies will decline your application.

 #1.
 An elevated level of Cholesterol, Lipids, and Triglycerides

 Your application for life insurance may be denied if you have elevated cholesterol levels.
-In some cases, it may not be a reason for the decline but being approved other than applied for because you are at higher risk for heart disease and stroke.
+In some cases, it may not be a reason for the decline, but being approved other than applied for is because you are at higher risk for heart disease and stroke.

 #2.
 Elevated Glucose or Blood Sugar Level

-High glucose or blood sugar level can be an indication of diabetes which is a cause of the decline.
+High glucose or blood sugar level can indicate diabetes, which is a cause of the decline.
 To understand this, we have put a separate article on diabetes.
 If you have diabetes, please read our article Diabetic and Diabetes burial insurance eligibility.

-A high blood sugar level is often not discovered by an applicant until they undergo a medical exam.
-This is because high glucose or blood sugar levels usually have no noticeable physical symptoms.
+A high blood sugar level is often not discovered by applicants until they undergo a medical exam.
+High glucose or blood sugar levels usually have no noticeable physical symptoms.